-Ask most working-age people if there’s one thing they wish they would’ve done before entering the workforce and the resounding answer will be travel.
-That innate wanderlust is deeply rooted in the mind of many and locking into a job right after college can put your travel dreams on indefinite hold.
+Ask most working-age people if there’s one thing they wish they would have done before entering the workforce and the resounding answer will be travel.
+That innate wanderlust is deeply rooted in the mind of many, and locking into a job right after college can put your travel dreams on indefinite hold.

 With a little planning and creativity, you can see the world in ways you never imagined.
-Allow this guide to post grad travel help you along the way with money saving tips and graduation travel ideas.
+Allow this guide to post-grad travel to help you along the way with money-saving tips and graduation travel ideas.

-Be mindful of how you spend your money and stick to your savings plan.
+Be mindful of how you spend your money, and stick to your savings plan.
 Arrange for a specific amount to be set aside for your spendable budget.
-Many services can pull specific amounts directly out of your banking account or you can stow away the funds the old fashioned way.
+Many services can pull specific amounts directly out of your bank account or you can stow away the funds the old fashioned way.
 You can even get a rewards credit card to cash in on all of those necessary purchases.
-Just be sure you stick to the plan, even if that means a lot more Friday nights spent in your room over a hot plate of Ramen.
-That sorority social and manicure are well worth skipping to save for your post grad travel plans.
+Just be sure you stick to the plan, even if that means a lot more Friday nights spent in your room over a hot plate of ramen.
+That sorority social and manicure are well worth skipping to save for your post-grad travel plans.

 Step 2: Making the Arrangements

-Your carefully crafted travel arrangements and frugal college spending have afforded you the trip of a lifetime so make the most of it.
-The Sharing Economy has reached a highpoint, allowing you to get much more than rideshares for cheap or for free.
+Your carefully crafted travel arrangements and frugal college spending have afforded you the trip of a lifetime, so make the most of it.
+The sharing economy has reached a high point, allowing you to get much more than ride shares for cheap or free.
 Accommodations, meals, tours and more can be done at a discount.
-Even accounting for these opportunities, it’s probably a good idea to set aside a bit extra for plans that fall through.
+Even accounting for these opportunities, it’s probably a good idea to set aside a bit of extra money for plans that fall through.

 No matter how much you’re saving, don’t forget to plan for the unexpected in your expenditures.
-You might discover a once-in-a-lifetime opportunity while you’re traveling in The Netherlands or find that that exotic cuisine in Japan didn’t settle well and warrants a bit of medical attention the next morning.
+You might discover a once-in-a-lifetime opportunity while you’re traveling in the Netherlands or find that that exotic cuisine in Japan didn’t sit well and warrants medical attention the next morning.